ELRabito/Exile-Anti-Floating-bug-script-aka-stair-bug/README.md

 ## Update

 I found a much better solution to the problem.
-Instead of forcing the character to lay down,i just remove the velocity and tada, even better than the old version.
+Instead of forcing the character to lay down,i just remove the velocity and tada, even better than the old version and i added a missing animation name.

 Video demonstration: https://youtu.be/0DGiLA8gCZM